 In Republican Party of New Mexico v.
 New Mexico Taxation & Revenue Dep’t, 283 P.3d 853 (N.M.
-2012), the New Mexico Supreme Court issued a major decision on the executive privilege by rejecting the deliberative process privilege but adopting a limited chief-executive communications privilege.
-PoP analyzed the deliberative process privilege in an earlier post, and focuses here on the scope of the chief-executive communications privilege.
+2012), the New Mexico Supreme Court issued a major decision on the executive privilege.
+It rejected the deliberative process privilege but adopted a limited chief-executive communications privilege.

 The Court decided to recognize a communications-based privilege for New Mexico’s governor, but severely limited its scope.
-The privilege applies only to communications involving the governor’s decisionmaking and specifically does not apply to communications related to other executive branch decisionmaking, such as communications of Cabinet-level departments.
+The privilege applies only to communications involving the governor’s decisionmaking.
+The privilege specifically does not apply to communications related to other executive branch decisionmaking, such as communications of Cabinet-level departments.

 The privilege applies to communications that are authored or solicited and received by the either the governor or an “immediate advisor.”
 The Court refused to identify “how far down the chain” the privilege extends, saying only that it applies to “those communications to or from individuals in very close organizational and functional proximity to the Governor.”

 The Court held that the chief executive communications privilege is qualified, meaning that an individual may overcome the privilege by a sufficient showing of need.
 To make this need determination, the Court must balance the public’s interest in preserving confidentiality to promote intra-government candor against the individual’s need for the information.

-PoP Analysis.
 As noted in an earlier post, many federal and state courts confuse and conflate the deliberative process privilege and the chief executive communications privilege by labeling each the “executive privilege.”
 Courts and lawyers should be mindful that the phrase “executive privilege” is a broad phase that encompasses four distinct privileges:

-By limiting the scope to communications by the governor and only her immediate supervisors, the Court adopted a narrow chief-executive communications privilege.
+By limiting the scope to communications to those between the governor and only her immediate supervisors, the Court adopted a narrow chief-executive communications privilege.
 And the Court properly held that the privilege is qualified only when asserted to resist discovery in civil litigation and is absolute when records are sought under a public records act request.